Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Introduction

 In this work we realise non-Abelian topological order on Quantinuum's H2 trapped-ion quantum processor.
-The effective all-to-all connectivity of the platform is used to create an entangled state of 27 ions with $D_4 \cong \mathbb Z_4 \rtimes \mathbb Z_2$ gauge symmetry (see Fig.~\ref{fig_conceptual}a).
-We showcase increasingly exotic properties specific to non-Abelian topological order, including (i) a non-square ground state degeneracy of 22, (ii) braiding of non-Abelian anyons causing a non-trivial action on the ground state wavefunction, (iii) fusion of non-Abelian anyons that results in an excited state with a \textit{single} anyon on the torus, and (iv) a non-trivial braiding sequence of three non-Abelions---also known as the ``Borromean rings''---where the absence of pairwise linking makes it invisible to Abelions (Fig.~\ref{fig_conceptual}b-c).
+This device is based on the quantum charge-coupled device (QCCD) architecture \cite{wineland_1998,kielpinski_2002}, utilizing qubits encoded in the ground-state hyperfine manifold of $^{171}$Yb$^{+}$ ions as described in detail in Ref.~\onlinecite{moses2023race}.
+The effectively arbitrary connectivity of the platform is used to create an entangled state of 27 ions with $D_4 \cong \mathbb Z_4 \rtimes \mathbb Z_2$ gauge symmetry (see Fig.~\ref{fig_conceptual}a), with the ions assigned to the vertices of a Kagome lattice on a 2D torus.
+We showcase increasingly exotic properties specific to non-Abelian topological order, including (i) a non-square ground state degeneracy of 22,\footnote{This is in contrast with Abelian topological orders that admit a gapped boundary, which must necessarily have a square ground state degeneracy, cf. section~\ref{methods_nonsquare_GSD}.} (ii) braiding of non-Abelian anyons causing a non-trivial action on the ground state wavefunction, (iii) fusion of non-Abelian anyons that results in an excited state with a \textit{single} anyon on the torus, and (iv) a non-trivial braiding sequence of three non-Abelions---also known as the ``Borromean rings''---where the absence of pairwise linking makes it invisible to Abelions (Fig.~\ref{fig_conceptual}b-c).

 These experiments go beyond merely \emph{simulating} non-Abelian order and statistics.
-The ions \emph{are} entangled in precisely the same way as the low-energy states of Eq.~\eqref{eq_hamiltonian}, making them indistinguishable from states arising in the low-temperature limit of, e.g., a solid-state system governed by the same Hamiltonian.
-Ground state degeneracy then refers to the number of locally indistinguishable states, while anyons are local deformations which however cannot be individually created by a local process.
+As we elaborate in~\ref{methods_hardware}, the data obtained from prior benchmarking~\cite{moses2023race} is compatible with the fact that both the quantum operations as well as the dominant imperfections follow the 2D geometry to which the qubits are assigned.
+Thus, the ions \emph{are} entangled in precisely the same way as the low-energy states of Eq.~\eqref{eq_hamiltonian}, making them indistinguishable from states arising in the low-temperature limit of, e.g., a solid-state system governed by the same Hamiltonian.
+Ground state degeneracy then refers to the number of locally indistinguishable states, while anyons are local deformations which cannot be individually created by a local process.